Description

 Limiting ESC (Sport/Offroad mode)

-The indicator light will turn on.
+The .png) indicator light will turn

 Either Sport or Offroad mode will be activated depending on the selected Audi drive select mode.
 Sport mode is particularly suited for driving on an even road surface.
 Offroad mode is designed for uneven terrain or loose ground.